Hazel M. Johnson

-Hazel M. Johnson (January 25, 1935 – January 12, 2011) was an environmental activist on the South Side of Chicago, Illinois.
-She is considered to be the mother of environmental justice.
+Hazel M. Johnson (née Washington; January 25, 1935 – January 12, 2011) was an American environmental activist on the South Side of Chicago, Illinois.
+After she spoke at the first National People of Color Environmental Leadership, she was considered to be the mother of environmental justice.

-Biography
+Early education and personal life

 Johnson was born in New Orleans, Louisiana, on January 25, 1935, to Mary (née Dunmore) and Clarence Washington.
+She cared about her family and had a personal connection to her family's health.
+Johnson was the older sibling of her family and began noticing environmental health concerns.
+Before she and all her siblings turned one, her three younger siblings had died.
 Orphaned when she was 12 years old, she was sent to live with an aunt in Los Angeles.
 She attended Jefferson High School for two years, then returned to New Orleans to live with her grandmother.

-She met John Johnson there a few months later and in 1955, they moved with their two children to Woodlawn, Chicago.
-While raising a family Johnson worked a number of jobs including recruiting members to an African American neighborhood association, sorting mail for the U.S. Postal Service, and working as an administrative support for Parents and Friends of Retarded Children.
+She met her husband, John Johnson, in New Orleans and they later married.
+In 1955, they moved with their two children to Woodlawn, Chicago.
+Johnson was Catholic.
+While raising a family, Johnson worked a number of jobs including recruiting members to an African American neighborhood association, sorting mail for the U.S. Postal Service, and working as an administrative support for Parents and Friends of Retarded Children.
+The Johnsons moved to Altgeld Gardens Homes, a South Side, Chicago housing project managed by the Chicago Housing Authority, in 1962.